Lawrence v. Texas: Arrest of Lawrence and Garner

-On September 17, 1998, John Geddes Lawrence Jr., a gay 55-year-old medical technologist, was hosting two gay acquaintances, Tyron Garner, age 31, and Robert Eubanks, 40, at his apartment in northeast Harris County, Texas, east of the Houston city limits.
+On September 17, 1998, John Geddes Lawrence Jr., a gay medical technologist, was hosting two gay acquaintances, Tyron Garner and Robert Eubanks, at his apartment at 794 East Normandy Street, in northeast Harris County, Texas, east of the Houston city limits.
 Lawrence and Eubanks had been friends for more than 20 years.
-Garner and Eubanks had a tempestuous on-again off-again romantic relationship since 1990.
+Garner and Eubanks had had an intermittent romantic relationship since 1990.
 Lacking transportation home, the couple were preparing to spend the night.
 Eubanks, who had been drinking heavily, left to purchase a soda from a nearby vending machine.
 Apparently outraged that Lawrence had been flirting with Garner, he called police and reported "a black male going crazy with a gun" at Lawrence's apartment.

 Four Harris County sheriff's deputies responded within minutes and Eubanks pointed them to the apartment.
 They entered the unlocked apartment toward 11 p.m. with their weapons drawn.
 In accordance with police procedures, the first to arrive, Joseph Quinn, took the lead both in approaching the scene and later in determining what charges to bring.
 He later reported seeing Lawrence and Garner having anal sex in the bedroom.
 A second officer reported seeing them engaged in oral sex, and two others did not report seeing the pair having sex.
 Lawrence repeatedly challenged the police for entering his home.
 Quinn had discretionary authority to charge them for a variety of offenses and to determine whether to arrest them.
 When Quinn considered charging them with having sex in violation of state law, he had to get an Assistant District Attorney to check the statutes to be certain they covered sexual activity inside a residence.
 He was told that Texas' anti-sodomy statute, the "Homosexual Conduct" law, made it a Class C misdemeanor if someone "engages in deviate sexual intercourse with another individual of the same sex".
 The statute, Chapter 21, Sec.
 21.06 of the Texas Penal Code, had been adopted in 1973 when the state revised its criminal code to end its proscription on heterosexual anal and oral intercourse.

 Quinn decided to arrest Lawrence and Garner and charge them with having "deviate sex".
 In the separate arrest reports he filed for each, he wrote that he had seen the arrestee "engaged in deviate sexual conduct namely, anal sex, with another man".
 Lawrence and Garner were held in jail overnight.
 At a hearing the next day, they pleaded not guilty to a charge of "homosexual conduct".
-They were released toward midnight.
+They were released toward midnight, after posting a bail of $200.
 Eubanks pleaded no contest to charges of filing a false police report.
-He was sentenced to 30 days in jail but was released early.
+He was sentenced to 30 days in jail but was released after serving just 15 days of his sentence.

+At the time of the arrest, prosecuting this offense was rare for people in their own residences.
+District Attorney John B. Holmes, said that only "two or three" sodomy cases had been pursued in the county since 1958, and all involved inmates in the county jail.